candlepin/candlepin/CONTRIBUTING.md

   classes/methods/lines will look uncovered in the report.

 ### Spec Tests
-Spec tests are written in Ruby using RSpec, but we are in the process of migrating them to Java
-   which are running with the aid of an auto-generated OpenApi client.
+Spec tests are written in Java which are running with the aid of an auto-generated OpenApi client.

-To run Ruby spec tests:
-* `./gradlew rspec` runs all RSpec tests serially
-* `./gradlew rspec --spec my_file_name_spec --test 'my test name'`
-  runs `my test name` in the `my_file_name_spec.rb` file.

 To run Java spec tests:
 * `./gradlew spec` runs all Java tests serially